wandb/weave/docs/docs/tutorial-rag.md

         device: str

         @weave.op()
-        async def score(self, model_output: Optional[dict], query: str, answer: str) -> Any:
+        async def score(self, output: Optional[dict], query: str, answer: str) -> Any:
             """Score the correctness of the predictions by comparing the pred, query, target.
             Args:
-                - model_output: the dict that will be provided by the model that is evaluated
+                - output: the dict that will be provided by the model that is evaluated
                 - query: the question asked - as defined in the dataset
                 - answer: the target answer - as defined in the dataset
             Returns: